 Update on Government Plans to Regulate "Intensive" Education Settings

 The Government started talking about this in mid-2015, and put out a public call for views 2015/16 saying that where a child received 6 hours instruction or training a week in a particular setting that this should count as "intensive education".
-Many MPs from a faith background are against this particularly Christian Conservative MPs objecting to Sunday School Snoops".
+Many MPs from a faith background are against this particularly Christian Conservative MPs and the influential DUP now in a Confidence and Supply Agreement with the Conservatives, objecting to Sunday School Snoops".

-See also Joint Committee Human Rights, Government Response October 2016 "Following our call for evidence, we have been considering the range of views expressed in response and how best to take the policy forward.
+OCTOBER 2016 Joint Committee Human Rights, Government Response "Following our call for evidence, we have been considering the range of views expressed in response and how best to take the policy forward.
 We will set out next steps in due course, and will continue to work closely with faith communities and other interested parties like the police, educational establishments and local authorities, to ensure that the proposed system of regulation is targeted, proportionate and focuses firmly on those settings which are failing to safeguard and promote children’s wellbeing."

 In December 2015 it was mistakenly reported that the Secretary of State for Education Nicky Morgan was going to clamp down on home education but this was corrected in February 2016 as referring to tuition centres.
 More.
 Scroll down or click here for more on home education and tracking children coming out of school.

 What's the thing about children 'intensive education' or children being taught for more than six hours a week?

 At the end of 2015 the Government asked for people's thoughts on out of school settings.

 The Department for Education says that where an individual child receives 6 hours instruction or training a week in a particular setting that this should count as "intensive education" and the setting must be registered with the local authority.